Can You Buy a House After Bankruptcy? Everything You Must Know

 • Down payment: Often 0% for eligible borrowers.

-• Who it’s best for: Service‑related borrowers who have rebuilt their credit, kept debts manageable, and want a flexible, low‑down‑payment path after bankruptcy.
+• Who it’s best for: Service‑related borrowers who have rebuilt their credit, kept debts manageable, and want a flexible, low‑down‑payment path for purchasing a home after chapter 7.

 USDA Loan After Bankruptcy